 [ Link ]

-We study risk aversion (RA) spillover from US to several major developed economies.
-Using daily financial market and news data, we identify US RA events and show that the international pass-through of US high RA events is significantly higher (61%) than that of US low RA events (43%), suggesting asymmetric US risk aversion spillover.
-In our lab experiment, non-US subjects when primed with a US financial bust shock exhibited asymmetrically more negative and less positive emotions, and higher risk aversion.
-The foreign nature of bust shocks may change emotions more than that of boom shocks, which explains 20% of the RA spillover asymmetry in our experiment.
+We study risk aversion (RA) spillovers from the US to several major devel- oped economies.
+In our observational study, we use financial market and news data from 2000 to 2017 to identify US events that lead to extreme changes in an option-based risk premium measure but not in uncertainty, which we label as "risk aversion events."
+The international pass-through of US high RA events (61%) is significantly higher than that of US low RA events (43%), suggesting an asymmetric risk aversion spillover.
+In our controlled experiment, non-US subjects, when primed with a US financial bust shock, exhibited asymmetrically larger changes in risk aversion and general emotions than those primed with a US boom shock.
+The “foreign” nature of bust shocks may change emotions more than boom shocks, due to unfamiliarity.
+This non-fundamental emotion-based channel explained 20% of the RA spillover asymmetry in our experiment.

 (with Luojia Hu, Andrei Simonov)